 This means that as explained in previous tutorials, it will get the _enter_tree() and _ready() callbacks (as well as _exit_tree()).

 Most node operations in Godot, such as drawing 2D, processing, or getting notifications are done in tree order.
-This means that parents and siblings with a smaller rank in the tree order will get notified before the current node.
+This means that parents and siblings with a lower rank in the tree order will get notified before the current node.

 “Becoming active” by entering the Scene Tree¶